 All school buses transporting infants, toddlers and pre-school children should have two-way communications systems and designated contact persons during the time the children are transported in the school bus.
-Cell phones may be utilized as a communication means, when approved by the program.
+Cell phones may be utilized as a communication means, when approved by the school district or Head Start agency.